quasarframework/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

 :::

 ::: danger
 All other docs pages will refer to the old @quasar/app-webpack version (v3) specs.
-Only this page will mention about how to use the v4 beta.
+Only this page mentions (for now) about how to use the v4 beta.
 :::

 ### Notable breaking changes